Designworks Product Market Fit Analysis: A Case Study

-A Designworks client, Blackstone Technology Group, asked us to develop a website for a new product, Trellis, and as part of this project to validate their assumptions around the positioning, messaging, and launch of the new product.
+A Designworks’ client, Blackstone Technology Group, asked us to develop a website to validate their assumptions around the positioning, messaging, and launch of their new product, Trellis.
 Trellis’ customers are in the oil and gas industry: the drillers who get the raw forms of the energy out of the ground; the pipelines that move it across the continent; the processors who turn it into the fuels that can be consumed, and the utility companies that deliver it to our homes to light our stoves and heat our houses.

 Trellis is a disruptive cloud-based entrant into a market populated with old-school solutions that are slow to deploy and expensive to maintain.
 So Blackstone felt they knew what the positioning should be: Tired of your old creaky solution?
 Save time and money with Trellis.